Wheat Nutrition

 Fiber

 Fiber is one of the most needed nutrients for the human body.
 While it does not supply minerals, vitamins or calories, it benefits your digestive system.
 Having a high fiber diet can reduce the risk of heart disease, lowers risk of type 2 diabetes, and reduces inflammation which associates with certain types of cancer.
-Wheat foods may also help prevent colon cancer.
+Additionally, wheat foods may help prevent colon cancer.

 Folic Acid

 Folic acid is another health benefit that can be found in wheat foods.
-Folic acid has many health benefits, including the prevention of neural tube birth defects in newborns.
-Folic acid has also been linked to helping prevent Alzheimer’s disease by protecting the neurons for learning and memory.
+One of eight B vitamins, folic acid has many health benefits, including the prevention of neural tube birth defects in newborns.
+Folic acid has been linked to helping prevent Alzheimer’s disease by protecting the neurons for learning and memory.

 Vitamins and Minerals

-Many vitamins and minerals can be found in whole wheat foods.
+Wheat foods contain many vitamins and minerals.
 These include selenium, manganese, phosphorus, copper and the B-vitamin, folate.

 Whole Grain vs. Enriched Grain Nutrition

-Whole-grain products are made with the whole kernel of grain, which includes the bran, endosperm and germ, and enriched grain products are made with the endosperm only.
+Whole-grain products are made with the whole kernel of grain, which includes the bran, endosperm and germ.
+Enriched grain products are made with the endosperm only.

 The bran (outer layer) contains the largest amount of fiber, the endosperm (middle layer) contains mostly protein and carbohydrates along with some B vitamins, and the germ (inner part) is a rich source of trace minerals, unsaturated fats, B vitamins, antioxidants and phytonutrients.